 Page

 INDEPENDENT AUDITOR'S REPORT 1

 MANAGEMENT'S DISCUSSION AND ANALYSIS 4

-FINANCIAL STATEMENTS

-Statements of Fiduciary Net Position 9
+FINANCIAL STATEMENTS Statements of Fiduciary Net Position 0

-Statements of Changes in Fiduciary Net Position Notes to Financial Statements 10 11
+Statements of Fiduciary Net Position Statements of Changes in Fiduciary Net Position 9 10

+Notes to Financial Statements 11

 REQUIRED SUPPLEMENTAL INFORMATION

-GASB Statement No. 67 Pension Elements - System Related:
+GASB Statement No. 67 Pension Elements - System Related: 20

-Schedules of Changes in Employer's Net Pension Liability 38
+Schedules of Changes in Net Pension Liability (Excess Assets) 39

-Schedules of Employer's Net Pension Liability 39

-Schedules of Employer's Contributions Schedules of Appual Money weighted Beta of Beturn on Investments 40 41
+Schedules of Net Pension Liability (Excess Assets) Schedules of Employer's Contributions 40 41

-Schedules of Annual Money-weighted Rate of Return on Investments Notes to Required Supplemental Information 41
+Schedules of Annual Money-weighted Rate of Return on Investments 42

+Notes to Required Supplemental Information 43

-GASB Statement No. 68 Pension Elements - System Staff Pension Related: Schedules of the System's Proportionate Share of the Net Pension Liability of the Employees Retirement System of the City of St. Louis (ERS), a Cost-Sharing, 72
+GASB Statement No. 68 Pension Elements - System Staff Pension Related: 13

+Schedules of the System's Proportionate Share of the Net Pension Liability of the Employees

-Multi-Employer Defined Benefit Pension Plan Schedules of the System's Contributions to the Employees Retirement System of the City of St. Louis (ERS), a Cost-Sharing, Multi-Employer Defined Benefit 44
+Retirement System of the City of St. Louis (ERS), a Cost-Sharing, Multi-Employer Defined

-Pension Plan 45
+Benefit Pension Plan 45

+Schedules of the System's Contributions to the Employees Retirement System of the City of

+St. Louis (ERS), a Cost-Sharing, Multi-Employer Defined Benefit Pension Plan 46

 OTHER SUPPLEMENTAL INFORMATION

-Benefits Paid to Retirees and Beneficiaries 47
+Benefits Paid to Retirees and Beneficiaries 48

+Administrative Expenses 48

-Administrative Expenses Investment Management and Custodial Fees 47 48
+Investment Management and Custodial Fees 49

-Investment Management and Custodial Fees Summary of Insurance Coverage 49
+Summary of Insurance Coverage 50

-Historical Trend Information 50
+Historical Trend Information 51

-Graphs:
+Graphs: 50

-Investments 51

-Additions to Net Position 52
+Investments Additions to Net Position 52

-Deductions from Net Position 53
+Deductions from Net Position 53 54

-Benefits Paid by Type 54
+Benefits Paid by Type 55

+Bellettis Fulu by Type 33
-INTERNAL CONTROL AND COMPLIANCE SECTION

-Independent Auditor's Report on Internal Control Over Financial Reporting
+INTERNAL CONTROL AND COMPLIANCE SECTION Independent Auditor's Penart on Internal Control Over Financial Reporting and on Compliance

-and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 56
+Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with

-Same in the first in the order of the Overtiment that the state as 30
+Government Auditing Standards 57

+٠,